jaanli/jaan.io/about.md

 My work is supported by an NSERC Postgraduate Scholarship.
 In 2015 I had lots of fun doing research with [Andriy Mnih](https://www.cs.toronto.edu/~amnih/) at [DeepMind](http://deepmind.com/), and in 2016 I collaborated with [Eugene Brevdo](https://web.math.princeton.edu/~ebrevdo/) at [Google Brain](https://research.google.com/).

 Find my CV at [jaan.io/cv](https://jaan.io/cv).
-In short: when it comes to Big Data, I live and breathe it.
+In short: when it comes to Big Data, I live, breathe, and eat it.
+Crunchy crispy models are my bread and butter, lunch, and mother.

 I'm Estonian-Canadian and graduated from McGill in 2013.
 Outside of academia, I love volleyball, meditation, [music production](https://soundcloud.com/lyfos), and George Saunders.